Hokome/rise-artifact/docs/Ideas.md

 - Spray sentry (fires multiple projectiles, making it a good against weak grouped targets or large high HP enemies)
 - Charge sentry (charges itself over time, and releases pent up charge all at once when an enemy shows up, excellent safety net but overall low sustained DPS)
 - Switch sentry (has a weak mode that charges its other stronger mode)
+- Amp sentry (regularly buffs sentries in range, with buff type changing with aspect)

 - Power plant (generates power over time)
 - Capacitor (stores power with low priority, gets used first, stores in last)